Swarming Bees In Bristol

 The Mining bee is solitary but often lives in close proximity to others of the same species.
 This bee does not have a queen or social structure.

-Mining bees are best known for their frenzied mating swarms that can exceed a thousand insects.
+The mining bee is best known for its frenzied mating swarms that can exceed a thousand insects.

 Why Are Some Bees Killed?

 Not everyone loves honey bees.
 Those who suffer both phobias and severe allergic reactions like the life-threatening condition Anaphylactic shock, need to be better protected

 In the vast majority of cases, probably 95%, the bees disembark before we arrive or are collected to be re-homed in hives throughout your local countryside

 When a honey bee swarm actively enters a residential building through a roof, chimney or wall void, lethal control is often unavoidable.

 There is also a common misconception that beekeepers will come rushing to help you.

 We find that in 95% of cases a beekeeper won’t be available or even contactable in an emergency

 A shortage of available beekeepers

 We have come to realise, that where we don’t control the final 5% safely and sensitively, there are plenty of inappropriate chemicals that amateurs can purchase, to kill a swarm themselves.